Laramie Range Rock Climbing

 - Hubbard's (Mountain) Cupboard is a saloon/ Dance Hall.
 Very Fun (very Wyoming) open thurs., fri., sat. nights when toad conditions are good.
 It is located on Cottonwood Park Road.
 LONG/LAT: 42"17'40.84` N 105"21'06.55` W

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Laramie Range:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Laramie Range:

 Featured Route For Laramie Range